Hugh de Vivonne: Family and property

 The names of Hugh's parents are unknown.
 He had a brother named Aimery, who was dead by 16 March 1247.

 On 20 December 1215 Hugh was granted the estates confiscated from William Malet, a leading baron of Somerset and a Magna Carta surety.
 In 1219–20 Hugh tried to arrange the marriage of his nephew, Hugh de Chaceporc, (Note: A certain Eimeric de Chaceporc, presumably of the same family as Hugh's namesake nephew, was a member of Hugh's household in the 1230s.) with Alice Basset, daughter of Thomas Basset and widow of William Malet.
 Hugh's purpose in arranging the marriage was, according to a letter he wrote to the chief justiciar in January 1220, "so that I and mine can stay in England".
 By that time he had already received approval for the marriage from Peter des Roches and Pandulf Verraccio, papal legate to England.
 Despite support in high places, the marriage never took place and Hugh's endeavours mixed him up in the bitter rivalries of the West Country gentry.

 Hugh himself later married William Malet's daughter, Mabel, a widow of Nicholas de Avenel.
 (Note: She was still married to Nicholas as late as 1221.
 She was married Hugh by 18 November 1223.)
 She seems to have died before 1248.
-Hugh and Mabel had three sons and a daughter:
+Hugh and Mabel had three sons and two daughters: